Christopher-Schulze/crPipeline/docs/Deployment.md

 Set the `REGISTRY` secret in your CI settings so images are pushed to your container registry.

-## TLS / HTTPS
+## TLS / Ingress

 The backend itself does not terminate TLS.
 In production deploy it behind a reverse proxy or Kubernetes ingress that provides HTTPS.
 Configure `BASE_URL` and `FRONTEND_ORIGIN` with `https://` URLs so that login cookies receive the `Secure` flag and browsers enforce encrypted connections.
-Any ingress controller such as Nginx or Traefik can handle the certificates and forward traffic to the pod on port `8080`.
+Any ingress controller such as Nginx or Traefik can handle certificates and forward traffic to the pod on port `8080`.

-Example Nginx ingress:
+### Example Nginx ingress

 ```yaml
 apiVersion: networking.k8s.io/v1